AdobeDocs/experience-platform.en/help/access-control/flac/api/products.md

 ---
 # Products endpoint

-The `/products` endpoint in the Attribute-Based Access Control API allows you to programmatically manage products as well as permission categories and permission sets associated with products in your IMS Organization.
+The `/products` endpoint in the attribute-based access control API allows you to programmatically manage products as well as permission categories and permission sets associated with products in your organization.

 ## Getting started

-The API endpoint used in this guide is part of the Attribute-Based Access Control API.
+The API endpoint used in this guide is part of the attribute-based access control API.
 Before continuing, please review the [getting started guide](./getting-started.md) for links to related documentation, a guide to reading the sample API calls in this document, and important information regarding required headers that are needed to successfully make calls to any Experience Platform API.

 ## Retrieve a list of entitled products {#list}